-Willmott Dixon Interiors has been chosen by Coventry University for a £4.5 million contract to create its new CU London campus at the Grade II listed Civic Centre in Dagenham.
-This is our second project for Coventry University, following the completion last year of its new-build Scarborough campus.
+Coventry University chose Willmott Dixon Interiors to transform the Grade II listed Dagenham Civic Centre in - the local council's former HQ - into the university's CU London campus.
+It's our second project for Coventry University, following the completion last year of its new-build Scarborough campus.

 Underlining the potential in Barking and Dagenham, Coventry University chose this borough to expand into with its CU London campus, with our fit-out experts remodelling Dagenham Civic Centre into a cutting-edge learning environment for students undertaking a range of full and part-time courses.

 The Art Deco building was originally designed by Architect E. Berry Webber and constructed in 1936 as part of a major civic development programme in London during the inter-war years.

 The building underwent significant restoration in 2003 to restore much of its original stonework and paint colours and the latest project will protect and enhance many of the building’s key aspects including its dramatic entrance hall and atrium and council chamber.

 We ensured it remains a beautiful example of the architecture of its time with the attention to detail at the three-storey entrance hall that makes it part of the region's building heritage.

 The new university will provide 3,000 places at launch.
 Based upon the